AndrewIGD/AndrewsPartyGames/README.md

 The game supports:

--Computer Controlled Players
+- Computer Controlled Players

--Control Customizability
+- Control Customizability

--Mini-game Mutation
+- Mini-game Mutation

--Player Customizability
+- Player Customizability

--And many other features...
+- And many other features...

+For more information, visit [the wiki](https://wiki.deprimus.men/AndrewsPartyGames).

 # Controls
 If you are playing on the keyboard, movement is done by using WASD or arrow keys.
 If you are playing with a controller, movement is done by using the joystick.
 The first and second action should be set in the Controls tab under Settings, but the defaults are: G and H for the first player on the keyboard, < and > for the second, A and X for xbox controllers and buttons 0 and 2 for gamepads.